-Cross elasticity of demand (XED) measures the percentage change in quantity demand for a good after the change in price of another.
+Cross elasticity of demand (XED) measures the percentage change in quantity demand for a good after a change in the price of another.

-For example: if there is an increase in the price of tea by 10%. and Q.D of coffee increases by 2%, then XED = +0.2
+For example: if there is an increase in the price of tea by 10%. and the quantity demanded for coffee increases by 2%, then the cross elasticity of demand = 2/10 = +0.2

 These are goods which are used together, therefore the cross elasticity of demand is negative.
 If the price of one goes up, you will buy less of both goods.